 - Managing transitions — the thinking is that every time we have a “transition” i.e. go from one type of activity to another e.g. from the office to home, we take a few moments to breathe and check in with our intention for the next activity, how we want to feel etc. I’ve found this really useful to help keep me focused on what I want rather than where my attention might pull me.

 The following further tips came from guests in our M:U sessions on the theme of focus & attention:

 What are your best focus and attention tips?
-Let me know in the comments below.
+Let us know!

 Found this useful and want more?